EarthEngineering/docker-earth-quickstart/README.md

 ### What about RPC?

-If you are running [Tron Wallet-cli](https://github.com/tronprotocol/wallet-cli) or any other tool which connects to the private network via RPC, you can just expose the ports . . . and voila!
+If you are running [Earth Wallet-cli](https://github.com/tronprotocol/wallet-cli) or any other tool which connects to the private network via RPC, you can just expose the ports . . . and voila!

 ```
 docker run -it -p 50051:50051 -p 50052:50052 \